AAP says another MLA received death threat, demands swift action by Delhi Police | Politics

 Singh said separate FIRs have been lodged in connection with the threat calls received by Dutt and Jha but the police are yet to make any breakthrough.

-''After lodging, a complaint regarding the threat calls received by Jha, we met the Delhi Police commissioner.
+''After lodging a complaint regarding the threat calls received by Jha, we had met the Delhi Police commissioner.
 We will meet him once again to demand speedy action in Ajay Dutt's case as well,'' he added.

 The AAP leader sought Shah's intervention for the restoration of law and order in Delhi and the protection of the common citizens.